icortes/e-commerce-back-end/README.md

 14. All Done!
 ### Usage

-1. Now that everything is set up, to start the server:
+1. Now that everything is set up, start the server with:

         npm start